-I sometimes get asked whether negative things appear on Vision Boards.
-The answer is ‘no’ having watched over a thousand Vision Boards being made.
+I sometimes get asked whether negative things appear on vision boards.
+The answer is ‘no’ having watched over a thousand Intutive Vision Boards being made.
 I’ve witnessed People ambivalent about images they’d chosen but if there was some attraction for them I'd encourage the images to remain and see where they led them.
 Here’s an example.

 Three months later the relationship between the three partners erupted, resulting in one of them quitting the business and leaving the other two reeling.